TangChao729/Multi-user-chatroom-with-sharing/README.md

-# WhiteBoard Manager
+# Multi-user chartroom with drawing and file sharing

-The WhiteBoard Manager is a server-side Java application designed to create a collaborative environment through a shared whiteboard platform.
-The application provides real-time synchronization of drawings and messages across connected clients.
+This software is a Java application designed to create a collaborative environment through a shared whiteboard platform that include multiple features.
+The application provides real-time synchronization of drawings and messages across connected clients as well as file sharing.
 The application also provides user management capabilities like kicking a user and synchronizing user lists.

 ## Key Components